bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 ======

-[Google](https://en.wikipedia.org/wiki/Google) is an Internet-services and technology company with more then [one billion](https://techcrunch.com/2016/02/01/gmail-now-has-more-than-1b-monthly-active-users) active users.
+[Google](https://en.wikipedia.org/wiki/Google) is an Internet-services and technology company with more than [one billion](https://techcrunch.com/2016/02/01/gmail-now-has-more-than-1b-monthly-active-users) active users.
 Google's motto at one time was *don't be evil*, but they never said anything about respecting a user's privacy.
 If an internet service is free,